About Yusuf Solley

 Called in 2009,

 Yusuf Solley completed pupillage with the Government Legal Service where he received a broad training in public law, and human rights.
-He qualified in to the Attorney General’s Office civil team, providing legal advice to the Attorney General, before leaving government to undertake practice at the independent bar.
+He qualified in to the Attorney General’s Office, providing legal advice to the Attorney General, before leaving government to undertake practice at the independent bar.

 He also regularly appears in the High Court on Extradition Appeals, or in the Court of Appeal, Criminal Division.
-He is passionate about the protection of civil liberties and enjoys taking cases with human rights aspects to them including discrimination claims, or actions against state authorities.
+He is passionate about the protection of civil liberties and enjoys taking cases with human rights aspects to them including actions against state authorities.

 Find him on twitter as: @SeeYouInCourt1